Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution

 \subsubsection{Comparative Studies}

 Next, we investigate the effect of debiasing metadata attributes.
-Debiasing age leads to moderate improvements for evaluations conducted on both ID and OOD scenarios, with consistently balanced scores.
-Debiasing sex improves ID stability but considerably degrades OOD performance, suggesting that although this attribute is correlated with label bias, it still conveys information that generalizes across hospitals.
-Debiasing recording location and device yields relatively balanced outcomes, with strong ID performance while preserving OOD robustness.
+Debiasing age leads to moderate improvements for evaluations conducted on both IND and OOD scenarios, with consistently balanced scores.
+Debiasing sex improves IND stability but considerably degrades OOD performance, suggesting that although this attribute is correlated with label bias, it still conveys information that generalizes across hospitals.
+Debiasing recording location and device yields relatively balanced outcomes, with strong IND performance while preserving OOD robustness.
 Further, debiasing age and sex does not generalize well OOD, and debiasing three components of age, location, and device significantly weakens OOD results.
-Therefore, these findings suggest that our strategy, debiasing both device and location simultaneously, provides the most reliable predictions.
+Therefore, these findings suggest that our methodology, debiasing both device and location simultaneously, provides the most reliable predictions.